Evaaaaaaa/Learn2Relax/README.md

 + Change working directory
   > `cd Learn2Relax`

-+ The model is tested on Python 3.7 with dependencies listed in `build/requirements.txt`.
++ The model is tested on Python 3.7 with dependencies listed in `requirements.txt`.
 To install these Python dependencies, please run
-  > `pip install -r build/requirements.txt`
+  > `pip install -r requirements.txt`

   Or if you prefer to use Conda
-  > `conda install --file build/requirements.txt`
+  > `conda install --file requirements.txt`

 **Notice**: If NLTK package cannot be installed via above command, make sure you have Xcode installed if you use MacOS and you are not using Conda.
 To install the “minimum version” of Xcode, simply download the Command Line Tools DMG file from [here](https://developer.apple.com/download/more/) and follow the installation instructions.
 If you are using Windows/Linux and the installation of NLTK does not work, try
 >`sudo apt-get install python3 python3-pip ipython3 build-essential python-dev python3-dev`